-In addition, these classes will be an introduction to the mechanics of grand jury investigations, including types of witnesses and evidence which may be presented, structuring and conducting the investigation with a focus on gathering evidence, locking-in testimony, avoiding allegations of grand jury abuse, obtaining pre-indictment pleas and deciding whether to indict, and identifying targets, subjects and those individuals from whom cooperation should be sought.
-We will also review matters such as Fifth Amendment privileges in the face of grand jury subpoenas, challenges to apparently overbroad grand jury subpoenas, and defense access to grand jury materials.
+Most importantly, since I am a practicing federal prosecutor, these classes will offer a firsthand introduction to the mechanics of grand jury investigations, and the use of the grand jury, including types of witnesses and evidence which may be presented, structuring and conducting the investigation with a focus on gathering evidence, locking-in testimony, avoiding allegations of grand jury abuse, and identifying targets, subjects and those individuals from whom cooperation should be sought.
+These classes are designed to provide you insights into the changing landscape for prosecutors in how they distribute and provide evidence to the defense.
+Included here are discussions of prosecutorial misconduct cases, among them the death sentence for Terry Williams.